DanW11d/danw11d/README.md

 ## I'm a beginner Python developer.

 - 🔭 I'm currently working on a Telegram bot.
-- ⚡ I'm currently studying at university and looking for my first job.
+- ⚡ I'm also a university student and looking for my first job.